What to do with only half a day in San Diego, California

-Head to the end of San Diego Avenue for the entrance of to Old Town State Historic Park, which is meant to look like the actual historic Spanish town and contains open air markets with reasonable prices for authentic artisenal finds from Mexico like blankets, pottery, artisenal tiles, and more.
+Head to the end of San Diego Avenue for the entrance to Old Town State Historic Park, which is meant to look like the actual historic Spanish town and contains open-air markets with reasonable prices for authentic artisanal finds from Mexico like blankets, pottery, artisanal tiles, and more.

 Peruse the park, shop in the markets, and stick around for some amazing Mexican food, then try to catch a weekly ‘folklorico’ performance before heading on to walk it off and catch the sunset at our next suggestion.

 That is all we had time for on our short half day trip from LA.
 If we went back, we would love to see more.
 If you are looking for more things to do in San Diego, consider adding one of the below to your itinerary:

 4. SEE THE LA JOLLA BEACHES + CAVE

 Free: Visit the beach of La Jolla for free!
 A friend of mine went to this beach to see the sea lions which is free and mentioned it was much smellier than she imagined (heads up!)